-- Seek out and include students from all cultural, linguistic and economic backgrounds. - Develop intellect and creativity, support their interests, and guide them in building leadership skills and positive self-concept. - Provide appropriately, differentiated services and program options which meet the academic, social, and emotional needs of students through; cluster grouping, flexible grouping in academic subjects, extended day school programs in the visual/performing arts and science, and summer programs. - Ensure our teachers are trained and ready to meet the challenge of teaching the gifted learner in the regular classroom by a strong professional development program. - Help parents nurture their students' gifts and talents in the home and in collaboration with the school and district through general parent information site meetings throughout the year as well as offering through CAG and the Santa Clara County Office of Education.
+- Seek out and include students from all cultural, linguistic, and economic backgrounds. - Develop intellect and creativity, support their interests, and guide them in building leadership skills and positive self-concept. - Provide appropriately differentiated services and program options that meet students' academic, social, and emotional needs through cluster grouping, flexible grouping in academic subjects, extended day school programs in the visual/performing arts and science, and summer programs. - Ensure our teachers are trained and ready to meet the challenge of teaching gifted learners in the regular classroom through a strong professional development program. - Help parents nurture their students' gifts and talents in the home and collaborate with the school and district through general parent information site meetings throughout the year and offerings through CAG and the Santa Clara County Office of Education.

-The programs and services are provided to provide differentiated opportunities for learning that are aligned with the abilities and talents of individual students, flexible/cluster grouping, develop a flexible curriculum that meets individual student needs, develop stimulating and challenging methods of study, cultivate students' abilities to think critically, experiment, and foster self-direction, independence, leadership, and creativity, to utilize skills of teachers in teaching teams as well as other resources and internal/external consultants and use on-going assessment through teacher observations, student interviews, observation surveys, running records, rubrics, quizzes, criterion-referenced tests, teacher-made tests, and standardized tests
+The programs and services are provided to provide differentiated opportunities for learning that are aligned with the abilities and talents of individual students, flexible/cluster grouping, develop a flexible curriculum that meets individual student needs, develop stimulating and challenging methods of study, cultivate students' abilities to think critically, experiment, and foster self-direction, independence, leadership, and creativity, to utilize skills of teachers in teaching teams as well as other resources and internal/external consultants and use on-going assessment through teacher observations, student interviews, observation surveys, running records, rubrics, quizzes, criterion-referenced tests, teacher-made tests, and standardized tests.

 The above services are embedded within each grade level's curriculum.
 Teachers have and will continue to receive training in Direct Instruction where they do flexible grouping as part of the lesson.
-It is during this time that students can be asked to go deeper into the subject matter being studied.
+Students can be asked to go deeper into the subject matter being studied during this time.
 With the support of parent volunteers and site staff, each school site can provide additional or extended day programs, such as Math Olympiad, Odyssey of the Mind, Starting Arts, etc., as enrichment learning opportunities for all students to participate.